makrai/notes/merrill2010-param-norm-grow.md

 * we prove: As the parameters grow in magnitude, the network approximates a discretized network with saturated activation func
-  * Such "saturated" networks are known to have a reduced capacity compared to the full network family that
+  * Such "saturated" networks are known to have a reduced capacity compared to the full network family
     * can be described in terms of formal languages and automata
   * suggest:
     saturation is a new characterization of an inductive bias implicit in GD